Going National

 #Blessed.

-Because this creative team was truly an embarrassment of riches.
+That’s because this creative team was truly an embarrassment of riches.
 In both talent and tenacity.

-While our production partners hunched over their computers for weeks on end bringing our TV spot to life, we kinda did the same thing.
+While our post-production partners hunched over their computers for weeks on end bringing our TV spot to life, we kinda did the same thing.
 Through a painful run of trial and error, led by a hungry young Art Director, Ginny, and brought to life by our in-house illustrator, Jo — we devised a production pipeline that enabled us to pump out unique pieces under consistently increasing demand.
 To my knowledge, we never missed a deadline.

 Might have written off a few budget overages, though.